israellevin/marmalade/README.md

 ### Producing Audio

 The generator should be able to produce any kind of audio, synthesized or sampled - a single note, a bar, a riff, and silences of different durations.
 One way to acheive this is to give the generator instances access to the player's sound system, and let them write raw audio data to it.
 This is certainly the most versatile and efficient way to produce audio, but it's also harder to code and debug.
 Other options include:
 - **[Mégra](https://megra-doc.readthedocs.io/en/latest/tutorial/organizing-sound/)** just looks awesome.
-Requires Jack or PipeWire, but holy shit, it looks awesome.
+Can use Jack or PipeWire, and holy shit, it looks awesome.
 - **[Supercollider](https://supercollider.github.io/)** is very impressive, seems to be very widely supported and something of an industry standard.
-Seems to require more setup.
+Seems to require more setup, and while able to work with PipeWire, requires Jack anyway.
 - **[cl-patterns](https://github.com/defaultxr/cl-patterns)** is built on top of Supercollider and does it cooler and lispier.
+Seems a bit immature.
+- **[Tidal Cycles](http://tidalcycles.org)** is also built on top of Supercollider but goes the Haskell way.
+Seems the most mature.
-- **[Sonic Pi](https://sonic-pi.net/)** is something else we can learn from.
+- **[Sonic Pi](https://sonic-pi.net/)** is also built on top of Supercollider, is very cool, and although it is built on Ruby it's still something we can learn from.

 For all these options we will use Redis pub-sub to deliver the musical notation from generator to player.
 We can even use Redis's expiration mechanism to avoid playing sounds if the player hasn't gotten around to playing them in time.